-Answers to key questions about housing at MIT
+Answers to key questions about MIT housing can be found below.

-You may write a letter of petition to the Housing Office requesting permission to live off campus during your first year at MIT.
+You may write a letter of petition to Housing & Residential Services requesting permission to live off campus during your first year at MIT.
 In addition to that letter of petition, you must supply documentation of off-campus residency with parents or family or documentation of marriage.
-Your petition will be reviewed by the Housing Office in conjunction with the Executive Director for Administration for the Division of Student Life.
+Your petition will be reviewed by Housing & Residential Services in conjunction with the Office of the First Year.

 One student may not occupy a double, or two a triple.
-If you find yourself in a room with an extra bed, understand that a new resident will be assigned to the vacancy as soon as possible.
+If you find yourself in a room with an extra bed, it is important to know that a new resident will be assigned to the vacancy as soon as possible.
 Attempts to dissuade prospective roommates from moving in are strictly prohibited and may result in lost privileges, suspension from the residence, fines or additional rent charges, or other disciplinary action.

-The Housing Office must ultimately approve all assignments or reassignments within a residence, changes from one residence to another, or changes from an MIT residence to off-campus housing.
+Housing & Residential Services must ultimately approve all assignments or reassignments within a residence, changes from one residence to another, or changes from an MIT residence to off-campus housing.

-Responsibility for making room assignments and changes in room assignments within an MIT undergraduate residence is the responsibility of the student government of that residence in consultation with the Housing Office.
-No assignment is final until approved by the Housing Office.
+Responsibility for making room assignments and changes in room assignments within an MIT undergraduate residence is the responsibility of the student government of that residence in consultation with Housing & Residential Services.
+No assignment is final until approved by Housing & Residential Services.

-The Housing Office reserves the right to move students at its discretion to consolidate or fill vacancies (especially if crowding exists), to meet the demands upon facilities, to reconcile personal problems, or to resolve conflicts and discipline issues.
+Housing & Residential Services reserves the right to move students at its discretion to consolidate or fill vacancies (especially if crowding exists), to meet the demands upon facilities, to reconcile personal problems, or to resolve conflicts and discipline issues.

-The Housing Office reserves the right to make specific assignments in cases it deems special or extraordinary, such as those involving medical or personal problems.
+Housing & Residential Services reserves the right to make specific assignments in cases it deems special or extraordinary, such as those involving medical or personal problems.
 In such cases, guaranteeing a student’s right of privacy and confidentiality may require direct assignments that override individual house lotteries.

 Always maintain an open line of communication with your roommate(s), respectfully discussing problems and negotiating solutions.
-If you are unable to settle an issue in this manner, talk first with your graduate resident tutor (GRT).
-If necessary, the GRT will then work with the Head of House and/or Area Director of your residence to help resolve the problem.
+If you are unable to settle an issue in this manner, talk first with your graduate resident assistant (GRA).
+If necessary, the GRA will then work with the Head of House and/or Area Director of your residence to help resolve the problem.